Bort-Millipede/PS2Linux_BrainDump/Software Installation/Toolchain/README.md

 * **Fortran 77**: ```make LANGUAGES="f77" install```
 * **[CHILL](https://en.wikipedia.org/wiki/CHILL)**: ```make LANGUAGES="CHILL" install```

 A Java binary compiler ```mipsEEel-linux-gcj``` can be successfully built and installed using ```make LANGUAGES="java" install```, but this compiler does not actually work due to a ```libgcj.spec: No such file or directory``` error.
 The compiler relies on libgcj, and building this for successful cross-compiling has not been completed at time of writing.
+A native version of ```gcj``` can be built and installed directly on PS2 Linux, as well as a native version of libgcj-2.95.1.
+However, preliminary testing showed issues with compiled binaries resulting in an "Illegal Instruction" error.

-An Objective-C cross-compiler appears to be available using ```make LANGUAGES="objc" install```, but this has not been fully tested.
+Objective-C support can be included in ```mipsEEel-linux-gcc``` using ```make LANGUAGES="objc" install```.
+Preliminary testing showed issues with linking cross-compiled Objective-C based binaries.
+The ```gcc``` version pre-installed on PS2 Linux appears to include working Objective-C support (see below).

 ### Test Binaries